-The Mesa County Sheriff's Office is a progressive organization that truly values its employees and the services we provide to the community.
+The Mesa County Sheriff's Office is an innovative organization that truly values its employees and the services we provide to the community.
 Our mission and vision statement are a reflection of the values that we preserve and exemplify in the work we perform on a daily basis.

 In partnership with citizens, the mission of the Mesa County Sheriff's Office is to enhance the quality of life in Mesa County by anticipating, identifying and resolving public safety concerns.